 Background: Diabetes mellitus (DM) is a long term, progressive metabolic disease marked by high blood sugar levels brought on by aberrant insulin action, production, or both.
 The procedure by which a person applies insulin to subcutaneous tissue is known as self-administration.
 Adequate injection procedures are crucial for optimal diabetic management.
 The most popular method for administering insulin to people is a subcutaneous injection.
-Only in cases of stress or ketoacidosis are other methods, such as intramuscular (I.M), intravenous (I.V), or infusion, used.

-Objective: To evaluate knowledge assessment skills and practice of insulin injection techniques among diabetic mellitus patients.
+Objective: To evaluate knowledge assessment skills and practice of insulin injection techniques among patients with type 2 diabetes mellitus, and to identify areas requiring re-education